Recreation and Sport Management (RESM)

 Designed to cover specialized topics not presented in recreation and sport management coursework.
 (Typically offered: Irregular) May be repeated for up to 9 hours of degree credit.

-RESM 4003.
+RESM 40003.
 Management in Recreation and Sport.
 3 Hours.

 Management techniques for recreation and sport programs and facilities.
-Prerequisite: RESM 1003 or RESM 1013 with a grade of C or better.
+Prerequisite: RESM 20003 or RESM 20203 with a grade of C or better.
 (Typically offered: Fall and Spring)

 Discussion of selected topics and review of current literature in the recreation and sport field.
 Analysis of current trends and professional issues are emphasized.
-Certification at the instructor level or higher in at least 2 areas of expertise must be completed before a grade is assigned in this course.
-Prerequisite: Senior standing and RESM 1003 or RESM 1013 with a grade of C or better.
+Prerequisite: RESM 20203, has completed 75 credit hours and honors standing.
 (Typically offered: Fall and Spring)

-RESM 4023.
+RESM 40203.
 Applied Outdoor Adventure Leadership.
 3 Hours.

 This course considers the values and scope of outdoor recreation programs, leadership and skill development with practical experience in a wilderness environment.
 The course will include a canoe trip through the wilderness, and skill training in such areas as orienteering and rock climbing; and leadership development in interpersonal and processing skills.
 (Typically offered: Summer)

-RESM 405V.
+RESM 4050V.
 Independent Study in Recreation and Sport.
 1-3 Hour.

 Provides student an opportunity to pursue special study of research problems.
 (Typically offered: Fall, Spring and Summer) May be repeated for degree credit.

-RESM 4253.
+RESM 42503.
 Business of Sport.
 3 Hours.

 This course is designed as a "Study Tour" course.
 For the first part of the course, students will learn about the business of various sport organizations in different US locations.
 During the second part of the course, students will travel to the specific US location to connect with and learn from industry professionals and tour a variety of sport organizations and facilities.
 Course includes study trip; length based upon destination.
 Additional fees required.
 Course will be offered during the Intersession.
 Prerequisite: 2.0 minimum GPA, RESMBS majors with minimum of 60 hours completed, and instructor consent.
 (Typically offered: Fall, Spring and Summer)

-RESM 480V.
+RESM 4800V.
 Workshop.
 1-3 Hour.

 Workshop.
 (Typically offered: Irregular) May be repeated for up to 3 hours of degree credit.

 Designed to provide facilitation of the Honors Thesis/Project.
 Students and faculty work "one-on-one: to complete the honors thesis/project.
-Prerequisite: Honors candidacy, RESMBS major, and RESM 3901H.
+Prerequisite: Honors candidacy, RESMBS major, and RESM 390H1.
 (Typically offered: Fall, Spring and Summer) May be repeated for up to 3 hours of degree credit.

-RESM 5023.
+RESM 50203.
 Outdoor Adventure Leadership.
 3 Hours.

 This course considers the values and scope of outdoor recreation programs, leadership and skill development with practical experience in a wilderness environment.
 The course will include a canoe trip through the wilderness, and skill training in such areas as orienteering and rock climbing; and leadership development in interpersonal and processing skills.
 The graduate portion of the class is geared toward leading and trip planning for taking college age and older students into remote areas.
-Graduate degree credit will not be given for both RESM 4023 and RESM 5023.
+Graduate degree credit will not be given for both RESM 40203 and RESM 50203.
 (Typically offered: Summer)

-RESM 5093.
+RESM 50903.
 Diversity and Inclusion in Recreation and Sport Management.
 3 Hours.

 Skills, knowledge, and concepts within recreation and sport which are appropriate to planning and implementing recreation and sport programs and services for the handicapped.
 (Typically offered: Irregular)

-RESM 5293.
+RESM 52903.
 Athletics and Higher Education.
 3 Hours.

 This course features an examination of the historical development of athletics within American institutions of higher learning with an emphasis upon concepts and ideals that underlie the developments and the major problems affecting contemporary intercollegiate athletics.
 The purpose of this course is to teach the learner about the development of intercollegiate athletics from the mid-19th century to today.
 A second purpose of this course is to examine the major issues facing sport administrators within intercollegiate athletics today.
 (Typically offered: Spring and Summer)

-RESM 5333.
+RESM 53303.
 Sport Media and Public Relations.
 3 Hours.

 The course will explore the relationship between media organizations and sport organizations, with an emphasis on the business of media rights, as well as public relations theories such as two-way symmetrical communication and agenda setting.
 Finally, the course will examine practical communication tactics employed by public relations practitioners such as image repair and crisis communications, and the issues presented by forms of new media.
 (Typically offered: Fall)

-RESM 5463.
+RESM 54603.
 Sports Facilities Management.
 3 Hours.

 Considers basic elements and procedures in the planning, design, construction, operation, and maintenance of sport facilities; management considerations in conducting various types of events.
 (Typically offered: Summer)

-RESM 560V.
+RESM 5600V.
 Advanced Workshop.
 1-3 Hour.

 Workshop.
 (Typically offered: Irregular) May be repeated for up to 3 hours of degree credit.

-RESM 574V.
+RESM 5740V.
 Internship.
 1-3 Hour.

 This experiential-based course requires 135 hours per semester of work in a recreation or sport setting.
 (Typically offered: Fall, Spring and Summer)

-RESM 5803.
+RESM 58003.
 NCAA Governance, Legislation, & Compliance.
 3 Hours.

 This course examines NCAA governance and both the NCAA legislative and infractions processes.
 As familiarity with and knowledge of NCAA legislation becomes increasingly important within the college athletics industry, a purpose of the course is to examine the NCAA's operative bylaws (11 through 17).
 The course will incorporate NCAA infractions cases as a method to learn application of the legislation.
 An overarching objective is to increase appreciation of NCAA rules compliance yet encourage critical thought of both the infractions process and legislative content.
 (Typically offered: Fall and Summer)

-This course is cross-listed with LAWW 5803.
+This course is cross-listed with LAWW 58003.

-RESM 5813.
+RESM 58103.
 Social Issues in Sport.
 3 Hours.

 Using sociological theories and scholarship to examine social and cultural influences on sport and physical activity.
 Course is based on a social justice framework and a cultural studies perspective.
 (Typically offered: Fall and Summer)

-RESM 5853.
+RESM 58503.
 Capstone in Recreation and Sport Management.
 3 Hours.

 Capstone course where students utilize program courses to solve administrative issues which may arise in an organization.
 Attention is given to how departmental organization, administrative practices and policies, strategic planning, personnel management, finances, and legal areas are integrated to create solutions to broad-based contemporary issues.
 (Typically offered: Spring)

-RESM 5873.
+RESM 58703.
 Leadership in Recreation and Sport Management Services.
 3 Hours.

 Considers research, theory, and practical applications of leadership principles utilized in the provision of recreation and sport management services.
 Focus is on motivation, attitude, communication, group dynamics, and problem solving.
 (Typically offered: Fall and Summer)

-RESM 5883.
+RESM 58803.
 Recreation and Sport Services Promotion.
 3 Hours.

 Examines specific strategies for promoting recreation and sport programs in the local community.
 (Typically offered: Summer)

-RESM 5893.
+RESM 58903.
 Public and Private Finance in Recreation and Sport Management.
 3 Hours.

 Develops an understanding of both public and private finance management for students in public and private management positions.
 Provides an understanding of the budgeting processes and techniques used in obtaining and controlling funds, including private sector finance problems in areas of credit, pricing, indexing, and debt management.
 (Typically offered: Fall)

-RESM 600V.
+RESM 6000V.
 Master's Thesis.
 1-18 Hour.

 Master's Thesis.
 (Typically offered: Fall, Spring and Summer) May be repeated for degree credit.

-RESM 605V.
+RESM 6050V.
 Independent Study.
 1-3 Hour.

 Independent study.
 (Typically offered: Fall, Spring and Summer) May be repeated for up to 3 hours of degree credit.

-RESM 612V.
+RESM 6120V.
 Directed Reading in Recreation and Sport.
 1-3 Hour.

 Critical analysis of literature in the area of recreation and sport.
 (Typically offered: Fall, Spring and Summer)

-RESM 6133.
+RESM 61303.
 Issues in RESM.
 3 Hours.

 A review of the significant social, demographic, behavioral, developmental, and technological issues that influence health, kinesiology, and recreation and sport management programs.
 Pre- or Corequisite: Doctoral level students only.
 (Typically offered: Irregular)

-RESM 6533.
+RESM 65303.
 Legal and Political Aspects.
 3 Hours.

 An overview of major legislation affecting recreation and sport management professions; how to operate within these laws; and methods for influencing new legislation.
 Also discusses political aspects of professions both outside and inside government agencies.
 (Typically offered: Spring)

-This course is cross-listed with LAWW 5923.
+This course is cross-listed with LAWW 59203.

-RESM 674V.
+RESM 6740V.
 Internship.
 1-3 Hour.

 Students will learn diverse teaching techniques and implement them in an ongoing undergraduate recreation and sport management class serving as the teaching laboratory.
 The "what" "when" and "how" relative to integrating various teaching techniques with specific content areas in the class will be explored by both the student and the instructor.
 (Typically offered: Fall, Spring and Summer)